OWASP/www-committee-project/handbook/lifecycle.md

 - leaders.md
 - tab_example.md

-The contents of these files and explanations to what they affect as well as information on local editing of these files can be found at [Website Migration Information and Tutoral](https://owasp.org/migration/)
+The contents of these files and explanations to what they affect as well as information on local editing of these files can be found at [Website Migration Information and Tutorial](https://owasp.org/migration/)

 In addition to these files, projects should also include:
 - LICENSE.md : indicating the license under which the project operates
 - CONTRIBUTING.md : helpful file indicating to users how to contribute to the project
-- README.md : a quick description that somewhat perusing the github repository (instead of the webpage) would see
+- README.md : a quick description that someone perusing the github repository (instead of the webpage) would see

 ### Leadership
 Projects can add leaders (up to a maximum as defined in the [Project Policy](https://owasp.org/www-policy/operational/projects) by editing the leaders.md file and adding a name with email address to the list.
 The person will be officially added, provided no formatting issues with the file, within 24 hours.
 Similarly, leaders can be changed or removed through editing the leaders.md file.